-Lately I’ve been baking experimentally without my Dutch oven, placing the dough right on thick baking stones and using various methods to steam the oven.
-I’m working on a comprehensive writeup on the different methods I’ve tried but below is a shot of my current approach.
+Lately, I’ve been baking experimentally without my Dutch oven, placing the dough right on thick baking stones and using various methods to steam the oven.
+I’m working on a comprehensive write-up on the different techniques I’ve tried but below is a shot of my current approach.
 I’m using a hot cast iron pan with lava rocks (preheated) where I toss on 1 cup of cold water right as I’m loading my dough.

 Whether you bake in a Dutch oven or on baking stones, wait as long as you can (preferably around 12-24 hours) before cutting.
-The interior stays quite tender for a long period and the flavor really develops the next day.
+The interior stays quite tender for an extended period, and the flavor develops the next day.

-A soft and supple crust, beautiful coloring and wonderful rise.
-Precision with your scoring is slightly more important here with this bread as there is little explosive expansion, but rather, slow rise in the oven that really gravitates toward your slashes.
+A soft and supple crust, beautiful coloring and fantastic rise.
+The precision with your scoring is slightly more critical here with this bread as there is little explosive expansion, but rather, slow increase in the oven that gravitates toward your slashes.

 The glossiness of this crumb was just spectacular.
-This is what I’ve come to look for in my bread and these loaves had plenty of it.
-It’s difficult to get the same open crumb with whole wheat as you would with a predominantly white bread, as we’ve discussed above, but I am more than happy with the open and light interior.
+This is what I’ve come to look for in my bread, and these loaves had plenty of it.
+It’s difficult to get the same open crumb with whole wheat as you would with predominantly white bread, as we’ve discussed above, but I am more than happy with the spacious and light interior.

 Very little whole wheat bitterness found in this bread, in fact, it was almost a little sweet and very subtle “wheaty” flavors.
-A slightly increased sour tang at the end of each bite, most likely due to the nature of increased fermentation with whole wheat flour but not too sour, which is good as that is not my preference.
-Just wonderful and nutritious bread!
+A slightly increased sour tang at the end of each bite, most likely due to the nature of increased fermentation with whole wheat flour but not too tart, which is good as that is not my preference.
+Just beautiful and nutritious bread!

-As I was enjoying a slice of this 100% whole wheat sourdough with some chopped avocados, extra virgin olive oil and salt & pepper, I was happy that I was able to adjust my process in response to its potentially moody attitude and bake a truly healthy and wonderful bread.
+As I was enjoying a slice of this 100% whole wheat sourdough with some chopped avocados, extra virgin olive oil, and salt & pepper, I was happy that I was able to adjust my process in response to its potentially moody attitude and bake a genuinely healthy and wonderful bread.